 - One complimentary massage per guest

-- Complimentary boot cleaning
+- Complimentary laundry and boot cleaning service

-- On-property activities available
+- Guide cottage available

-Things to do at Virunga Lodge
+Activities at Virunga Lodge

 Tracking mountain gorillas through the dense African forests is a magical experience.
 Only eight visitors are allowed per gorilla group each day, and to minimize possible transmission of human diseases, visitors are asked to maintain a distance of 7m (about 22 feet) from the gorillas.
 Typically, tracking can take from 3 to 8 hours and requires some agility and fitness; however, all fitness levels can be accommodated and no one should feel deterred from missing this once in a lifetime experience.